sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 ## Implementation

 After having formulated the idea and written up some code, I started on the implementation.
-The first iteration just rendered the Html in the DOM.
+The first iteration just rendered the HTML in the DOM.
 I then added events and messages and needed to update the DOM.
 The first "virtual diffing" just deleted the whole DOM and recreated it with the new HTML, but I later added a "real" dom-diffing algorithm.